Diversity and Inclusion

 Possible Issues for Lesbian, Gay, Bisexual, Transgender, Questioning/Queer, Ally (LGBTQA) Volunteers

-Although same-sex relationships are not criminalized for adults in Mozambique (the legal age of sexual consent is 14), it is not widely accepted and rarely practiced publicly, especially outside the capital city Maputo.
+Although same-sex relationships are not criminalized for adults in Mozambique, it is not widely accepted and rarely practiced publicly, especially outside the capital city Maputo.
 Gay, lesbian, and bisexual Volunteers are thus not likely to be able to be open about their sexual orientation.
 Peace Corps/Mozambique has open gay, lesbian, and bisexual Volunteers who are presently serving.
 Many of these Volunteers are open in discussing with staff the ways in which sexual orientation relates to life here in Mozambique.

 Possible Issues for Volunteers with Disabilities

 Peace Corps staff will work with disabled Volunteers to support them in training, housing, jobsites, or other areas to enable them to serve safely and effectively.

 There is little infrastructure to accommodate individuals with disabilities compared to what we see in the United States.
 Peace Corps Volunteers who have a disability will be taken care of to the best of our ability, but there are not many options for disabled host country nationals to get the services or treatment they need.